.png)

 Embedded B2B finance: The trend explained

-We sat down with Serena Wong of American Express and Austin Siegfried of Vartana, who cumulatively have over 16 years of experience in B2B payments, to discuss what B2B payment trends they think will take a forefront in this space.
-Both agreed that B2B financing services, enabled through APIs, are creating a massive opportunity for B2B companies.
+To provide insights into how merchants can capitalize on this trend, we sat down with Serena Wong of American Express and Austin Siegfried of Vartana, who cumulatively have over 16 years of experience in B2B payments.
+Both agreed that B2B financing enabled through APIs, are creating a massive opportunity for companies who want to leverage solutions in the B2B finance space.
 In this article, we’re breaking down exactly why.

 What is embedded B2B financing?

-After all—buyers, whether consumer or business—want a frictionless and easy payment experience.
-And without in-house financial technology expertise, merchants need to look to third parties to enable the level of sophistication required to bring BNPL to the checkout.
-But the growing attention going to B2B financing is about more than one feature or reason.
-According to Serena and Austin, there are three main factors driving this trend forward in B2B.
+Because, at the end of the day, whether the buyers are consumers or businesses, they want a frictionless and uncomplicated payment experience.
+And without in-house expertise in financial technology, merchants must turn to third parties to enable the required level of sophistication to provide real-time credit assessments, underwriting, and immediate approvals directly within the checkout or payment experience.
+But the growing focus on B2B financing encompasses more than individual features or reasons.
+According to Serena and Austin, three primary factors are propelling this trend forward in the B2B landscape.

 1. A GTM strategy for B2B ecommerce payments